Article · Jan 30, 2026

 What is a natural-key fingerprint, and how is it different from a primary key?

 A primary key is a database-assigned identifier (auto-increment ID, UUID, Bubble's unique_id) that exists only after the row has been inserted.
-A natural key is a logical identifier that can be derived from the source data itself before insertion (an email address, an SKU, a name plus serial number, a date plus location).
-A natural-key fingerprint is a deterministic hash of the natural-key fields, stored as a column on the destination row.
-It serves as a dedup key that exists before insertion, so you can check whether a logical record already lives in the destination without first inserting and then deduplicating.
+A natural key is a logical identifier derivable from the source data itself before insertion: an email address, an SKU, a name plus serial number, a date plus location.
+A natural-key fingerprint is a deterministic hash of those natural-key fields, stored as a column on the destination row.
+It serves as a dedup key that exists before insertion, so you can check whether a logical record already lives in the destination without inserting first and deduplicating after.

 Why not use the source platform's primary key as the dedup key?

-Three reasons.
-First, source primary keys often change when records are exported and re-imported across systems (the source platform reissues IDs on certain operations).
-Second, in multi-source pipelines (you migrate from Source A and Source B into Destination C), both sources have their own ID space and collisions are possible.
-Third, source primary keys are tied to the source's lifecycle; if you ever re-platform, you lose the mapping.
-Natural-key fingerprints derive from the *logical* identity of the record, which travels across re-platforming.
-They are also human-debuggable in a way opaque IDs are not.
+Source primary keys often change when records are exported and re-imported across systems (some platforms reissue IDs on certain operations).
+In multi-source pipelines (migrating from Source A and Source B into Destination C), both sources have their own ID space and collisions are possible.
+Natural-key fingerprints derive from the logical identity of the record, which travels across re-platforming.
+They are also human-debuggable in a way opaque IDs are not: you can look at a fingerprint column and immediately know what fields produced it.

 How do you choose the inputs to a natural-key fingerprint?

 Run the stability test on every candidate field.
-A field qualifies if it is (1) stable across re-runs of the source export, (2) part of what makes the record logically unique, and (3) not derivable from the database state itself (no auto-IDs, no insertion timestamps).
+A field qualifies if it is stable across re-runs of the source export, part of what makes the record logically unique, and not derivable from database state (no auto-IDs, no insertion timestamps).
 For users, the natural key is usually email plus tenant.
 For hardware records, asset name plus serial.
 For events, ISO date plus location plus type.
-For commerce transactions, customer ID plus order number plus line index.
 The test: if the source re-exports the same logical record tomorrow, does the fingerprint stay the same?
 If yes, it qualifies.
 If no, exclude the field.

 How do you handle schema changes in the source?